-With the US Federal fiscal year coming to an end, we’re seeing a big uptick in proposal management.
+With the US Federal fiscal year coming to an end, we’re seeing a big uptick in the proposal review process.
 As you scramble to get your proposal in, try to make time to check for 3 types of ‘bad language’.
 Bad language that, if left in your proposal, can increase program delivery risk and lower your pWin.

 To give a sense of what I mean, take a look at this statement:

 “Ensure continued full continuity of IT support operations through a seamless transition from the existing contractor.”

 - ‘full continuity’ is not quantified

 And what about this opener in an exec summary:

 “Our focus is on rapidly developing solutions that result in valued outcomes for our clients by exploring new models of the future while providing direction and promise over the paradigms of the past.”

 “paradigms of the past”!
 What kind of impression does this leave?

 Of course, it’s really tedious to check for this type of bad language in MS-Word.
 CTRL+F becomes your best friend as you do ‘repeated searches’.
 But it’s a catch 22 deal, most of us are really right on time, so manually searching docs for ‘dictionaries of banned terms’ is likely unrealistic.
 But if you’re serious about your proposal review and winning Government business, you can’t avoid removing content like this.